 Along with a number of other transcription factors, IRF3 activates that synthesis of IFN-β gene that binds to the interferon receptors located on the surface of an infected cell which ultimately results in interferon response.

 Through these responses, interferons help in the recruitment of effector molecules that protect the cells against infections (bacterial and viral infections).
-For instance, by activating the production of natural killer cells and macrophages, interferons contribute to the destruction of both the viruses and infected cells.

 Functions of Type I interferons (IFN-α and IFN-β) are generally divided into three main categories that include: